I. Thunder and Stone

 "Tzot is the father..."
 He said coldly, merely repeating her words with a hollow echo, as he released her.
 She almost fell to her knees as one buckled, but she caught herself, and strongly stood up to face the growing storm.

-A flash of blue-white lightning lashes across the sky… she holds her belly as the child kicks.
+A flash of blue-white lightning lashed across the sky… she held her belly as the child kicked.

 "So be it.
-Upon the child's birth he shall join his father atop the temple of Tzot Asun.
-You will await him."
-Pac Tuhaal utters with a shake of his head, as he departs, turning his back upon the slave leaving her to be taken by the icy grip of the guards to await her fate.
+Upon the child's birth, you and it shall join the father atop the temple of Tzot Asun.
+There, you will await him."
+Pac Tuhaal uttered as he departed, turning his back upon the slave, leaving her to be taken by the icy grip of the guards to await her fate.

-She spend her following days in the shadow of the temple where no slave may tread, save for ones to be taken to Tzot Asun.
-She had never once prayed for something, before this day.
-Before, Tzot Asun only heard her curses but now upon the precipice of her mortality, the sands of time sifting thin through her fingers as her belly swelled she prayed this place would not be her unborn son's home, that someday, he would choose his home and be free from the tomb-like walls that enslaved them.
+She spent her following days in the shadow of the temple where no slave may tread, save for ones to be taken to Tzot Asun.
+She had never once prayed for something before this day.
+Before, Tzot Asun only heard her curses but now upon the precipice of her mortality, the sands of time sifting thin through her fingers as her belly swelled she prayed this place would not be her unborn son's home, that someday he would choose his home and be free from the tomb-like walls that had enslaved her.